-For extreme cold weather information and tips to avoid the risks of cold-related illness, please visit https://www.healthunit.com/extreme-cold
+For extreme cold weather information and tips to avoid the risks of cold-related illness, please visit www.healthunit.com/extreme-cold

-In additional to the City's warming centres, our community partners are a huge support for Londoners during cold weather alerts.
+Our community partners are a huge support for Londoners during cold weather alerts.
 Learn more about where and how to access these services below.

 Coordinated Informed Response: As part of the this team's ongoing outreach, they will offer refreshments, snacks and warm clothing (socks, mitts, coats, blankets etc.) where needed.
 Learn more about the work this team does by visiting the Coordinated Informed Response page.

 OutreachLondon Cares Street Outreach Team will assist street involved individuals within the City of London by conducting health and safety wellbeing checks, providing basic needs, warm gear, and connecting individuals to warming spaces, shelters, and services.
 London Cares will assist with transportation options for individuals who need assistance to get somewhere warm including those requiring assistance due to the elements.
 Phone: 519-667-CARE (2273).